 How many cases were you able to resolve satisfactorily and how does this compare with previous years?

-What was the profile of the problem, eg housing, planning, benefits etc?
+What was the profile of the problem, for example, housing, planning, benefits, and so on?

 How does your casework load and type compare to that of other councillors?